jandrieu/npm-power-init/README.md

 Here are two ways to do this.

-A. Rename npm-power-init.js to npm-init.js and place in your home directory. **This is the recommended approach**
+A. Rename npm-power-init.js to npm-init.js and place in your home directory. **This is the recommended approach**.

 ```bash
 mv npm-power-init.js ~/.npm-init.js